davidjamesherzog/videojs-shaka/README.md

 ### DRM

-Config DRM in the following manner:
+Configure DRM in the following manner:

 ```html
 <script>